Roster shuffle: Plans change in MLB because of health issues - WHIZ News

-As the sport lurches toward a late July start during the coronavirus crises, it’s clear that roster flexibility and organizational depth will be key.
+As the sport lurches toward a late July start during the coronavirus crises, roster flexibility and organizational depth will be key.

 “Given the unusual nature of the season, this is the best decision for me and my family,” Zimmerman said.

-The 35-year-old, who has been with the Nationals since 2005, said this does not mean he’s retiring.
-He’s still deciding on his future beyond this season.
+The 35-year-old, who has been with the Nationals since 2005, said he still is deciding on his future beyond this season.
 The two-time All-Star and 2009 Gold Glove winner has 270 career homers.

-The Twins confirmed Monday that bullpen coach Bob McClure and major league coach Bill Evers won’t be in the clubhouse at the start of this season because of health concerns.
-Both coaches are in their 60s and will stay with the organization to help in altered roles.
+The Twins confirmed Monday that 68-year-old bullpen coach Bob McClure and 66-year-old major league coach Bill Evers won’t be in the clubhouse at the start of this season because of health concerns.
+Both will stay with the organization to help in altered roles.

 Twins manager Rocco Baldelli, who was sitting in a Target Field dugout during a Zoom call, said he’s known both coaches for a long time and that the decisions were difficult.
 He added that both coaches were disappointed.